Are you ready to experience the Disney World parks like never before?

 What is Disney After Hours?

-Disney After Hours are special events that take place in select parks after they officially close.
+Disney After Hours are special events that take place after 3 of the 4 theme parks officially close.

 During these events, a limited number of guests are allowed to stay in the park for several additional hours after the park has closed to regular guests.
 This means that you’ll have access to select attractions, character meet-and-greets, and free snacks with very little wait time, as the crowds are much smaller than during regular park hours.